JakeChampion/fetch/README.md

 #### Receiving cookies

-Like with XMLHttpRequest, the `Set-Cookie` response header returned from the server is a [forbidden header name][] and therefore can't be programatically read with `response.headers.get()`.
+As with XMLHttpRequest, the `Set-Cookie` response header returned from the server is a [forbidden header name][] and therefore can't be programmatically read with `response.headers.get()`.
 Instead, it's the browser's responsibility to handle new cookies being set (if applicable to the current URL).
 Unless they are HTTP-only, new cookies will be available through `document.cookie`.